nu-jliu/allen.github.io/_projects/diffusion-policy-assistive-action-prediction.md

 {:refdef: style="text-align: center;"}
 ![Diffusion Policy Action Prediction](/assets/images/diffusion-policy-assistive-action-prediction/diffusion-policy-action-prediction.png){: width="70%"}
 {: refdef}
-{:refdef: style="text-align: center;"}
-_Diffusion policy applies the diffusion model setup to predicting action sequences for robots to execute._
-{: refdef}

 After predicting an action sequence across a **prediction horizon (_Tp_)** based on observations from an **observation horizon (_To_)**, diffusion policy then performs **receding horizon control**.
 This means that only a subset **action horizon (_Ta_)** of actions is performed before the model performs a new prediction based on updated observations.
 Then the whole process repeats.

 {:refdef: style="text-align: center;"}
 ![Receding Horizon Control with Diffusion Policy](/assets/images/diffusion-policy-assistive-action-prediction/receding-horizon-control.png){: width="70%"}
-{: refdef}
-{:refdef: style="text-align: center;"}
-_The receding horizon control scheme used in diffusion policy._
 {: refdef}

 The advantage of using a diffusion model to plan robot actions like this is that, as mentioned above, diffusion models can sample from complex arbitrary distributions.
 Robot action sequence distributions are often complex and multimodal - there are often many ways a robot can accomplish a certain task, and diffusion policy handles those complexities gracefully.